K4IC/k4ic/README.md

  ### <div align = "center">  <em> Me in a nutshell </em>  </div>
 <p align = "center"> <b> Sneakerhead </b> /ˈsnēkərˌhed/ - <em> a person who collects, trades, or admires sneakers as a hobby. </em> </p>
 <p align = "center"> <b> Multimedia </b> /məltīˈmēdēə/ - <em> using more than one medium of expression or communication. </em> </p>
 <p align = "center"> A guy who loves sneakers and cameras.
-Sneaker collector and also has the love for multiple forms of media.
+Sneaker collector and multimedia lover.
 Always updated on the latest trends on sneakers and has a curious mind for Photography and Videography. </p>